 Eastern United States and Canada

-Diverse but Boron Deficient
+Diverse but boron deficient

 The Eastern United States has is widespread and diverse agricultural region.
 The Northeast ranks among the leading producers of many high-value fruit, vegetable, and specialty crops.
 Relatively cool temperatures, high rainfall and humidity, and loamy soil enhanced by centuries of crop and livestock production create ideal growing conditions for many crop types.